weewx/weewx/docs_src/custom/custom-reports.md

 ```

 This example uses two sections at root level (sections `Section1` and
-`Section2`), and one sub-section (`SubSectionA`), which is nested under
+`Section2`), and one subsection (`SubSectionA`), which is nested under
 `Section1`.
 The option `key1` is nested under `Section1`, option `key3` is
-nested under `Section2`, while option `key2` is nested under sub-section
+nested under `Section2`, while option `key2` is nested under subsection
 `SubSectionA`.

-Note that while this example indents sub-sections and options, this is
+Note that while this example indents subsections and options, this is
 strictly for readability — this isn't Python!
 It's the number of brackets
 that counts in determining nesting, not the indentation!
 It would torture
 your readers, but the above example could be written